PeterYangTW/FLIRImageProcessor/README.md

 Python Script for analysing FLIR Jpeg Images with embedded Thermal Data.

 This Script fork from : https://github.com/PCKoper/FLIRImageProcessor
+(You should followed instruction to install exiftool first)

 Modified script for E6-XT.And add some batch function.